 How to avoid tourist scams in Paris

-Knowledge is key in avoiding scams.
+Knowledge is key in avoiding the Paris scammers.
 Any good guide book will explain the latest and greatest.
-Do your research, and make sure everyone in your group understands what to look out for (even your children) – knowledge and plenty of sets of eyes peeled will hold you in good stead.
+Do your research, make sure you know about the Paris tourist scams and make sure everyone in your group understands what to look out for (even your children) – knowledge and plenty of sets of eyes peeled will hold you in good stead.

 While it’s somewhat obvious, don’t leave valuables on café tables.
 If you are sitting outside in a café, particularly in more tourist related areas, don’t sit in the front row closest to the street or on the end of a row.
 Yes, it is more difficult for you to get in and out of, but those other tables and chairs will protect you and your bags.
 Put your phone, wallet and camera away and keep your bags close by and as out of sight as possible.

 Look like you fit in.
-Try not to scream “tourist” as you walk down the street.
+Learn how not to look like a tourist in Paris and try not to scream “tourist” as you walk down the street.
 Backpacks, bumbags/fanny packs and cameras round your neck are easy pickings for professionals.

 Be guarded with strangers.
 Yes, just like Mummy always said.
 Keep your distance.
 Keep your hand on your bag.
 And don’t give money to people you don’t know, or accept “gifts” from strangers.
 It’s not mean.
 It’s just sensible.